 As the world around us goes increasingly digital every passing day, organizations face challenges in maintaining their rich, creative digital assets.
 Rich media assets of any organization typically include photos, music, videos, animations, podcasts, presentations, documents and other multimedia content.

-Having a Digital Asset Management solution in place is paramount to effectively manage these digital belongings.
-A centralized digital library will facilitate controlled access to digital assets for employees, clients, marketing teams, supply chain, and other key stakeholders.
+Having a Digital Asset Management solution in place is paramount to managing these digital belongings effectively.
+A centralized digital library will facilitate controlled access to digital assets for employees, clients, marketing teams, supply chains, and other key stakeholders.

 Wikipedia says - DAM (Digital Asset Management) consists of management tasks and decisions surrounding the ingestion, annotation, cataloguing, storage, retrieval and distribution of digital assets.
 Any DAM solution’s key takeaway would be offering a powerful customer interaction platform for e-commerce channels.